 - Identify a virtual IP address that will be used exclusively for this failover group.
-Clients will use this IP address to connect to the failover group in explicit forward proxy mode. - Configure all Appliances in the failover group with identical values for the following parameters: - Failover Group ID - Hostname - Virtual IP Address - Ensure the virtual switch is configured to use promiscuous mode.
-See VMware documentation for more information. - Step 1 Choose Network > High Availability. - Step 2 Click Add Failover Group. - Step 3 Enter a Failover Group ID in the range 1 to 255. - Step 4 (Optional) Enter a Description. - Step 5 Enter the Hostname, for example www.example.com. - Step 6 Enter the Virtual IP Address and Netmask, for example 10.0.0.3/24 (IPv4) or 2001:420:80:1::5/32 (IPv6). - Step 7 Choose an option from the Interface menu.
+Clients will use this IP address to connect to the failover group in explicit forward proxy mode. - Configure all Appliances in the failover group with identical values for the following parameters: - Failover Group ID - Hostname - Virtual IP Address - If you are configuring this feature on a virtual appliance, ensure that the virtual switch and the virtual interfaces specific to each appliance are configured to use promiscuous mode.
+For more information, see the documentation for your virtual hypervisor. - Step 1 Choose Network > High Availability. - Step 2 Click Add Failover Group. - Step 3 Enter a Failover Group ID in the range 1 to 255. - Step 4 (Optional) Enter a Description. - Step 5 Enter the Hostname, for example www.example.com. - Step 6 Enter the Virtual IP Address and Netmask, for example 10.0.0.3/24 (IPv4) or 2001:420:80:1::5/32 (IPv6). - Step 7 Choose an option from the Interface menu.
 The Select Interface Automatically option will select the interface based on the IP address you provided.

-- Note If you do not select the Select Interface Automatically option, you must choose an interface in the same subnet as the virtual IP address you provided. - Step 8 Choose the priority.
+If you do not select the Select Interface Automatically option, you must choose an interface in the same subnet as the virtual IP address you provided.

+- Step 8 Choose the priority.
 Click Master to set the priority to 255.
 Alternatively, select Backup and enter a priority between 1 (lowest) and 254 in the Priority field. - Step 9 (Optional).
 To enable security for the service, select the Enable Security for Service check box and enter a string of characters that will be used as a shared secret in the Shared Secret and Retype Shared Secret fields.

 The shared secret, virtual IP, and failover group ID must be the same for all appliances in the failover group.

-Enter the delay in seconds (1 to 255) between hosts advertising their availability in the Advertisemen Interval field.
-Submit and commit your changes.
+- Step 10 Enter the delay in seconds (1 to 255) between hosts advertising their availability in the Advertisement Interval field. - Step 11 Submit and commit your changes.